Bonnah Carey - Chief Social Entrepreneur

 At FuseSocial, Babs works with governance structures, policy creation and operational support for agencies.
 If an agency needs help with creating a business plan, policies, brushing up their board members on how to be effective governors, or working on accreditation then Babs is the Rosalind Russell to your Cary Grant: in other words, she’s your girl Friday

-Iain MacDonald - Solutions Architect
+Iain MacDonald - Community Solutions Architect

 Iain MacDonald is the Solutions Architect at FuseSocial and is responsible for the volunteer recruitment, screening, placement of the data management program overseeing that all the data management requirements are in place to move the volunteer project forward in placing volunteer’s skills with the best fitting organization.

 Iain has circumnavigated the globe while achieving a Bachelor’s Degree in International Relations from Mount Allison University and spent a semester at sea as well as a summer studying ancient Maya culture and archaeology at a jungle field station in the Programme for Belize reserve.
 After returning home to the region in 2014 he has been building his career with experience in the construction services industry contributing to a major start up project.
 Iain was born and raised in the community of Wood Buffalo and is enthusiastic about growing the community into a global model of sustainable living in the north.